 How common is emotional fatigue among physicians?

-According to Tebra research, 49% of providers report emotional fatigue.
-Mental fatigue (54%) and physical fatigue (50%) rank slightly higher, but emotional fatigue is the symptom most closely tied to long-term burnout duration and loss of motivation.
+According to Tebra's 2025 Physician Burnout Survey, 49% of providers report emotional fatigue.
+Mental fatigue (54%) and physical fatigue (50%) rank slightly higher, but emotional fatigue as a symptom of burnout is most closely tied to long-term duration and loss of motivation.

 Here's what makes the data striking: 44% of physicians say their burnout has lasted 1 year or longer.
-That's not a rough patch or a bad quarter; that's burnout becoming the background noise of the workday.
+This indicates that emotional exhaustion in medicine is becoming the background noise of the workday.

-More than 1 in 3 physicians report current burnout symptoms.
+More than one in three physicians report current burnout symptoms.
 And unlike the general working population, physicians face a unique combination of high responsibility, limited control, and emotional labor that makes recovery difficult without systemic changes.

 Emotional fatigue among physicians